 "Chattahoochee Bend State Park allows you to maneuver through the shoals of the riveting river, explore wooded trails teeming with unique plant and wildlife and embark on a natural journey that refreshes and revitalizes the spirit."

 Chattahoochee Bend State Park showcases a spectacular tract of wilderness in northwest Coweta County.
 Located in a graceful bend of the Chattahoochee River, the park is a haven for paddlers, campers and anglers.
 At 2,910 acres, Chattahoochee Bend is one of Georgia’s largest state parks, protecting five miles of river frontage.
-A boat ramp provides easy access to the water, while more than six miles of wooded trails are open for hiking and nature photography.
+A boat ramp provides easy access to the water, while the Riverside Trail offers a 5.5-mile hike along the river, allowing for a potential total hiking distance of up to 11 miles.
 An observation platform provides nice views of the river and forest.

 Although most of the park has been left in its natural state, campers have many options for staying overnight within park boundaries.
 RV owners will enjoy the camping section with sunny pull-through and back-in sites.
 Tent campers can choose from riverfront platform sites, walk-in sites and traditional developed campsites.
 The park even offers screened Adirondack-style shelters for families and groups who want a unique camping experience.
 Bathhouses with hot showers are a short walk from most campsites.
 Covered picnic shelters may be rented for birthday parties, reunions and other gatherings.

 - 2,910 Acres

 - 8 Platform Campsites

 - 8 Backcountry/Paddle-In Campsites — 5.5-mile hike or paddle to campground.
 Required check-in/start time is 1:00 pm to arrive at camp before dark.